sub1inear/sub1inear.github.io/_posts/2025-03-28-making-of-rift-part-2.md

 Now with the handshaking out of the way, everyone had a role.
 I thought for a while and came up with of a good way of sending data:
 ```
 If role is controller
-	For i From numPlayers To 1
+	For i from numPlayers to 1
-		Request Data From Player i
+		Request data from player i
-		Send Data To Everyone
+		Send data to everyone
-	Send Controller Data to Everyone
+	Send controller data to everyone
 ```
 The controller would request/read data from each player, then turn right around and send it out.
 It would then send its own data.